Development Policy Centre: PNG and Pacific Updates

 The PNG and Pacific Updates are annual events organised by Devpol in collaboration with the University of Papua New Guinea and the University of the South Pacific.
 These conferences provide a forum for the discussion of the latest economic, social and political developments in the region.
 The 2019 PNG Update was held in Port Moresby in August at the University of Papua New Guinea, while the 2019 Pacific Update was held in Suva in July at the University of the South Pacific.
 During the COVID-19 pandemic the PNG Update was replaced by a series ANU-UPNG seminars delivered on campus and online or exclusively online.
 The Pacific Update was held online in 2021.

 Mitchell Oration

-In 2012, the Mitchell Oration lecture series was created with support from the Harold Mitchell Foundation to provide a new forum at which the most pressing development issues can be addressed by the best minds and most influential practitioners of our time.
-(Please note that a lecture series that goes by the same name is presented by the South Australian Equal Opportunity Commission and recognises Dame Roma Mitchell’s lifelong advocacy of human rights.
-The Angus Mitchell Oration is an annual and long-running Rotary Club Melbourne address.)
+In 2012, the Mitchell Oration lecture series was created with support from the Harold Mitchell Foundation.
 Notable speakers have included Natalia Kanem, Executive Director of the United Nations Population Fund (UNFPA) and Donald Kaberuka, former President of the African Development Bank.